davidwong666/CSCI3150_labs/README.md

 # CSCI3150 Introduction to Operating Systems

-This is a repository for samples codes used in tutorials : )
+This is a repository for samples codes used in labs